November 12, 2020

 Add flour, pepper, onion powder, steamed spinach, and 1 cup of vegan mozzarella to your vegan ricotta, and mix well.

-Spread about 1/5 of the sauce and vegetable mixture on the bottom of the greased casserole pan.
+Spread about 1/5 of the pasta sauce and vegetable mixture on the bottom of the greased casserole pan.
 Then place 3 lasagne noodles length-wise on top of the sauce (use 4 in each layer if using a large pan).
-Spread 1/3 of the ricotta mix evenly over the noodles, then top with another 1/5 of the sauce.
+Spread 1/3 of the ricotta mix evenly on top of the noodles, then top with another 1/5 of the sauce.
 Add two more layers of noodles, ricotta, and sauce.
 Then, top with a final layer of noodles, the remaining sauce, and 1/2 cup to 1 cup vegan mozzarella (depending on your preference).

 Feel free to substitute the zucchini and carrots for lentils, mushrooms, or any other vegetables you like!